ElliotKillick/windows-vs-linux-loader-architecture/README.md

 00007ffb`1cacebde e819000000      call    ntdll!LdrpProcessWork (00007ffb`1cacebfc)
 ```

-There are only three occurrences of the loader directly calling `LdrpProcessWork` versus the twenty times it calls `LdrpDrainWorkQueue`.
+There are only three occurrences of the loader directly calling `LdrpProcessWork` (not including the call from `LdrpDrainWorkQueue`) versus the twenty times it calls `LdrpDrainWorkQueue`.

 ## When the Process Would Rather Terminate Then Wait on a Critical Section